Why do they gotta front?

-"Buddy Holly", "Undone The Sweater Song", and "Say It Ain't So" were very well-received on the radio; the music videos for "Buddy Holly" and "Undone" were directed by Spike Jonze, whose creativity contributed to extensive airplay on MTV.
-Weezer's clean-cut image spurred their success, though it proved to be a thorn in the band's side as their lyrical concerns began to mature and style began to progress.
+The album's singles — "Buddy Holly", "Undone (The Sweater Song)", and "Say It Ain't So" — were very well-received on the radio; the music videos for the former two songs were directed by Spike Jonze, whose creativity contributed to extensive airplay on MTV.
+Weezer's clean-cut image spurred their success, though it eventually proved to be a thorn in the band's side as their lyrical concerns began to mature and their style began to progress.

-Rivers Cuomo would later dismiss the videos as "gimmicky", and his disillusionment with the rock lifestyle which caused a Creator Breakdown for him resulted in the band's original plans for their second album, a Rock Opera titled Songs from the Black Hole, to be scrapped and eventually replaced by their Darker and Edgier 1996 follow-up Pinkerton.
+Rivers Cuomo would later dismiss the videos as "gimmicky", and his disillusionment with the rock lifestyle resulted in the band's original plans for their second album, a Rock Opera titled Songs from the Black Hole, to be scrapped and eventually replaced by their Darker and Edgier 1996 follow-up Pinkerton.

 - "My Name Is Jonas" (3:23)

 - "The World Has Turned and Left Me Here" (4:26)